Use the scripting environment

 Image cards created from scripts are static and do not have the same interactive capabilities of map, chart, and table cards created in Insights.

-The script in your scripting environment can be added to your model as an Insights script using the Add To Model button Add To Model.
+You can add the script from the scripting environment to a model as an Insights script using the Add To Model button Add To Model.
 The Insights script can be edited from the Analysis view Analysis view.
-For more information on updating a model in Insights, see Rerun your analysis.
+For more information about updating a model in Insights, see Rerun your analysis.

 Clear or close the scripting environment

-The script, including all In[ ] and Out[ ] cells, can be cleared using the Restart button Restart.
+To clear the scripting environment, including all In[ ] and Out[ ] cells, click the Restart button Restart.
 Clearing the scripting environment cannot be undone.

-The scripting environment is closed by clicking the close button Close or browsing to a different page within Insights.
+To close the scripting environment, click the close button Close or browse to a different page in Insights.

-If you need to switch between the Insights page and the scripting environment, it is best practice to minimize the environment using the minimize button Minimize rather than closing it, so you will not lose your scripts.
+To switch between the Insights page and the scripting environment, minimize the environment using the minimize button Minimize rather than closing it, so you will not lose your scripts.